 Rather than guessing about what your audience wants or likes, your research can provide educated guesses and facts about how your site visitors actually interact with your website.

-This can help you identify what you are doing right, and help you do more of it.
-It can also help you discover near misses that are leaking opportunities, and plug the hole.
+This can help you identify what you're doing right and help you do more of it.
+It can also help you discover near misses leaking opportunities and plug the hole.

-Since data-driven design focuses on objective data, it requires research.
+Since data driven website design focuses on objective data, it requires research.
 Four common ways to gather data are using 1) analytics platforms, 2) A/B testing, 3) usability testing, and 4) surveys.